phaenovum/redmine-gitolite/README.md

 # SSH

 Gitolite uses SSH.
 It is necessary to run its SSH server inside the docker container and best practice to let it listen on port 22.
-For this to work make shure your host's SSH server uses another port.
+For this to work make sure your host's SSH server uses another port.

 # Plugins